-By 4:50 a.m. on the day prior to the Dispatch Day, all Customers or Transmission with the Cross-Sound Scheduled Line, the Neptune Scheduled Line, the Linden VFT Scheduled
+By 4:50 a.m. on the day prior to the Dispatch Day, all Customers or Transmission Customers shall submit Bids for External Transactions at the Proxy Generator Bus associated with the Cross-Sound Scheduled Line, the Neptune Scheduled Line, the Linden VFT Scheduled Line, or the HTP Scheduled Line.